-Samsung Wallet app shown off at MWC, can store coupons, passes and membership cardsAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Wallet app shown off at MWC, can store coupons, passes and membership cardsAlex Wagner - Editorial Director of News and Content

 Samsung has been fairly quiet at this year's Mobile World Congress, having only announced its new Galaxy Note 8.0 tablet so far.
 Today the company added to its list of new MWC products, though, with the introduction of a new app called Samsung Wallet.
 Shown off at the Samsung Developer Day event, the new Wallet app allows users to store tickets, coupons and membership cards inside it.
 The Verge notes that passes and cards stored inside Samsung Wallet can show a bar code for easy scanning, and the app is able to update passes and tickets with new information as well as notify users about a card that can be used based on time and location info.

 The Samsung Wallet app is currently only available for developers to download so that they can investigate the SDK and API and begin to integrate support for Wallet into their apps.
 There's no word yet on exactly when end users will be able to install Samsung Wallet, but it's said to be coming sometime in the near future.
 Samsung does note that it's already got several companies on-board with its new Wallet app, such as Walgreens, Major League Baseball Advanced Media, Expedia and Lufthansa.

 Obviously one of the first things that jumps to mind when hearing about Samsung Wallet is Apple's Passbook app, which was introduced with iOS 6 last year and features much of the same functionality.
 We've certainly seen companies introduce new features that are influenced by something that's already available on another device or platform before, and I'm sure that this won't be the last time that it happens.